-While this program does prioritize preservation over access, reviewers strongly prefer that applicants avoid creating unnecessary barriers to access, since such barriers inhibit a project's impact.
-Access restrictions are allowable when well justified, due to legal or ethical concerns.
-Such restrictions will not necessarily disadvantage you in the competition, and may even be viewed favorably by the review panel.
-This includes restricting access to recordings that include personally identifiable information or culturally sensitive material.
-The project design section describes how the project will work in practice and consists of the components listed here.
-Design a project plan with timeline that identifies all the major activities taken during each phase of your project, including the parties responsible and the deliverables.
-Develop a technical approach that provides information related to preservation, reformatting specs. metadata schema, and so on.
-Present a thoughtful digital preservation plan which describes the processes and parties responsible for so preserving the files created during the project and how preservation activities will be managed over time.
-Consider the creation of multiple copies of files, scheduled fixity checks, periodic migration of data to new storage media and metadata creation that enables these activities.
-Finally, provide a list of all envisioned project deliverables and how they will be made available to users.
+The Project Design section describes how the project would work in practice and consists of the components listed here.

+- Design a Project plan with timeline that identifies all the major activities taken during each phase of your project, including the parties responsible and the deliverables. - Develop a technical approach that provides information related to preservation reformatting specs, metadata schema, and so on. - Present a thoughtful digital preservation plan which describes the processes and parties responsible for preserving the files created during the project and how preservation activities will be managed over time.
+Consider the creation of multiple copies of files, scheduled fixity checks, periodic migration of data to new storage media, and any metadata creation that enables these activities. - Finally, provide a list of all envisioned project deliverables and how they will be made available to users.
 You'll also list conditions and terms that limit their availability.

 All of these elements are discussed at greater length in the application guidelines.

 In this section and throughout the application, be mindful of all page limit requirements.
 Documents that exceed page limits will be truncated before being passed along to the reviewers.